Understanding Cochlear Implants

 What are the advantages of a cochlear implant?

-For people with severe hearing impairment, cochlear implants can be dramatically life-changing.
+For people with serious hearing issues, cochlear implants can really be life changing.
 But the results aren't the same for everyone.
 Some people benefit more than others.
 Here are some of the advantages:

 What are the disadvantages and risks?

-Cochlear implant surgery is very safe, but as with any invasive surgery, risks include bleeding, infection, and risks related to general anesthesia.
-Specific complications related to implantation surgery are rare, but may include:
+Cochlear implant surgery is very safe, but as with any surgery, possible problems include bleeding, infection, and issues related to general anesthesia.
+Specific complications include:

-- nerve damage, resulting in facial weakness or paralysis
+- nerve damage, causing facial weakness or paralysis

 - dizziness or balance problems